ILLINOIS INCENTIVES SUMMARY

-EDGE provides an incentive to companies to locate or expand operations in Illinois when there is a competing location in another state.
+EDGE provides an incentive to companies to locate or expand operations in Illinois.
 The program provides tax credits equal to 50 percent of state income taxes withheld from the salaries of newly created jobs.
 Companies must create a minimum of 50 new full-time jobs and make a minimum capital investment of $2.5 million.
 For companies with 100 or fewer employees, the employment and investment requirements are a minimum of 50 new full-time jobs, and tax credits cannot exceed the project investment.

 High Impact Business Program (HIB)

 The HIB is available to large-scale projects that are creating 500 or more full-time jobs as well as making a capital investment of at least $12 million, or for at least a $30 million capital investment and a retention of 1,500 existing full-time Illinois jobs.
 Projects located in an Enterprise Zone are not eligible.

 The HIB includes the following incentives:

 - Investment tax credits

 - State sales tax exemption on building materials and utilities

 - State sales tax exemption on purchases of personal property used in the manufacturing process, pollution control facilities, and wind energy facilities.

 Companies locating or expanding in an Illinois Enterprise Zone may be eligible for various state and local tax incentives including the following: